John Clark (footballer, born 1964)

 John Brown Clark (born 22 September 1964) is a Scottish former footballer.
 He is best known for his achievements in a lengthy playing career with Dundee United.
 He top scored for them in the run to the 1987 UEFA Cup Final in which he scored in the defeat in the final.
-Among his four goals in that run was one against F.C.
-Barcelona at Camp Nou in the quarter final.
+Among his four goals in that run was one against FC Barcelona at Camp Nou in the quarter-final.

 He also played for Stoke City, Falkirk, Dunfermline Athletic, Ross County, Ayr United and Berwick Rangers.

 Career

 Dundee United

 Clark was born in Edinburgh and joined Dundee United in 1976 and began to play for the reserves as a forward where he scored over 100 goals.
-He made his debut in the 1982–83.
+He made his debut in the 1982–83 season.

 His best season was 1986–87 where he featured prominently at centre half.
-He was their top scorer on the way to the 1987 UEFA Cup Final with a goal against each of Universitatea Craiova, Hajduk Split and F.C.
-Barcelona at the Camp Nou.
+He was their top scorer on the way to the 1987 UEFA Cup Final with a goal against each of Universitatea Craiova, Hajduk Split and FC Barcelona at the Camp Nou.
 He also scored in the second leg of the final at Tannadice Park as United lost 2–1 to IFK Göteborg.

 That same season United also lost the 1987 Scottish Cup Final to St Mirren as they also did the season after to Celtic.
 Clark remained a regular in the Tannadice defence for the late 1980s and early 1990s making 330 appearances scoring 37 goals.